highlevelbits/blog/content/2013/04/nanoc.md

 The [archive page](/archive.html) was fun to build.
 I decided to try to do foldable sections without using javascript using the checkbox trick.
 Check the code to find out how it works.

+All in all a nice experience.
+I may well do other sites with nanoc in the future.